CoRoSoN-Kit/CoRoSoN-Kit/README.md

 Especially to teams utilizing the CoRoSoN-Kit: You are very welcome to play back your improvements, find the bugs we made in the libraries or just send us pictures of your robot.
 This way we can all celebrate the success of the robots in 2050 🤖⚽🏆.

+Team Bohlebots is testing a mainboard and an IR-seeker-ring right now : Github: https://github.com/bohlebots/soccer (Bearbeitet)

 ### Contributing

 If you want to contribute to the CoRoSoN-Kit, please read our [contribution guidelines](.github/CONTRIBUTING.md).